 Welcome to the Rice University Chemistry Department!
-Located in Houston, Texas, the 4th largest and the most diverse city in the United States, the Department of Chemistry is an engine for discovery and innovation in the state of Texas and beyond, from fundamental research involving organic and bioorganic chemistry, theory, computation, plasmonics, spectroscopy, nanomaterials, and much more, to translational and applied research including advanced materials for aerospace applications, nanostructured membranes for water purification, metal nanoparticles for cancer treatment, and biomaterials for spinal cord regeneration (click here to see more).
-Rice Chemistry connects many of the physical sciences and technical majors across the University, promoting an extremely collaborative environment that reaches beyond the Rice campus to a variety of institutions, including the Texas Medical Center (the largest medical center in the world), the burgeoning Houston energy and manufacturing industries (particularly oil and gas), and the broader research community.
+Located in Houston, the 4th largest and the most diverse city in the United States, the Department of Chemistry is an engine for discovery and innovation in the state of Texas and beyond.
+From fundamental research involving synthetic organic chemistry, chemical biology, theory, computation, plasmonic, spectroscopy, nanomaterials, and many more, to translational and applied research including advanced materials for aerospace applications, nanostructured membranes for water purification, metal nanoparticles for cancer treatment, and biomaterials for spinal cord regeneration.
+The Rice Chemistry Department connects many of the physical sciences and technical majors across the university, promoting an extremely collaborative environment that reaches beyond Rice Campus to a variety of institutions, including the Texas Medical Center (the largest medical center in the world), Houston Energy and Manufacturing Industry (particularly oil and gas), and the broader research community.

 Our History

-Historically, chemistry has been taught at Rice since the University’s inaugural year in 1912.
-The first chemistry building opened in 1925, which was originally named the Chemistry Building, but is now known as Keck Hall.
-Today, the Chemistry Department is represented in six buildings across campus: Space Science and Technology Building, Dell Butcher Hall, George R. Brown Building, Anderson Biological Laboratories, Bioscience Research Collaborative, and Ralph S. O’Connell Building, with the Chemistry Department headquarters currently located in the recently renovated Space Science and Technology Building.
-The contributions of the Department to the fundamental and applied sciences are wide-ranging, with important discoveries in all areas of chemistry.
-A pivotal moment for the Department was the discovery of the Buckminsterfullerene in 1986 by the research groups of Smalley, Curl, and Kroto, (Smalley and Curl were Rice Professors) denoting the onset of the golden era of nanotechnology.
-In 1995, Science named Buckminsterfullerene the molecule of the year, and, in 1996, Smalley, Curl, and Kroto were awarded the Nobel Prize for its discovery.
-Since then, Rice Chemistry has been one of the world leaders in nanoscale materials research.
+Historically, chemistry has been taught at Rice since its opening in 1912.
+The first chemistry building opened in 1925 (originally named the Chemistry Building, but now known as Keck Hall).
+Today, the Chemistry Department is represented in 6 buildings across campus (Space Science and Technology Building, Dell Butcher Hall, George R. Brown Building, Anderson Biological Laboratories, Bioscience Research Collaborative, and Ralph S. O’Connor Building), with the Chemistry Department office currently located in the recently renovated Space Science and Technology Building.
+The contributions of the Chemistry Department to the fundamental and applied sciences are broad, with important discoveries in all areas of chemistry.
+A pivotal moment for the Department was the discovery of the Buckminsterfullerene in 1986 by the research groups of Smalley, Curl, and Kroto (Smalley and Curl were Rice Professors), denoting the onset of the golden era of nanotechnology.
+In 1995, Science named Buckminsterfullerene the molecule of the year, and in 1996, Smalley, Curl, and Kroto were awarded the Nobel Prize in Chemistry for the discovery.
+Since then, the Rice Chemistry Department has been one of the world leaders in Nanoscale Materials Research.

 Our Facilities

-Our research infrastructure is superb, with state-of-the-art instrumentation and support through the University’s Shared Equipment Authority (SEA).
+The research infrastructure of the department is fantastic, with state-of-the-art instrumentation and support through the Shared Equipment Authority (SEA).
 SEA is an institutional office that hosts, supports, and maintains more than 100 instruments across campus.
-Instruments such as X-Ray Diffractometers, Mass Spectrometers, Microscopes (such as SEM, TEM, STEM and AFM), and many others are under the umbrella of SEA.
-Important capabilities such as the Clean Room, Animal Facilities, and the Electron Microscopy Center enhance the research enterprise of our faculty.
-Our faculty is also associated with a variety of Institutes and Centers, such as the Smalley-Curl Institute (SCI), Rice Advanced Materials Institute (RAMI), Rice Sustainability Institute, and the Institute of Biosciences and Bioengineering (IBB), as well as the Center for Theoretical Biological Physics (CTBP), the Nanotechnology-Enabled Water Treatment (NEWT) Center, Rice Center for Quantum Materials (RCQM), and the Carbon Hub.
+Instruments such as X-Ray Diffractometers, Mass Spectrometers, Microscopes (such as SEM, TEM, STEM, and AFM), and many others are under the umbrella of SEA.
+Important capabilities such as a Cleanroom, Animal Facilities, and the Electron Microscopy Center enhance the research enterprise of our faculty.
+Our faculty is also associated with a variety of Institutes and Centers, such as the Smalley-Curl Institute (SCI), Rice Advanced Materials Institute (RAMI), Rice Sustainability Institute, and the Brain Institute, as well as the Center for Theoretical Biological Physics (CTBP), the Nanotechnology-Enabled Water Treatment (NEWT) Center, Rice Center for Quantum Materials (RCQM), the Carbon Hub, the Center for Nanoscale Imaging, and the SynthesisX (SynthX) Center.
 In addition, while chemistry stockrooms are rare these days, the Rice Chemistry Department has a fully supplied stockroom that offers laboratory supplies, chemicals, and equipment to our faculty and students.

 Warmest regards,